lucian-ilie/SAGE2/README.md

 =============================================================================
 SAGE2 produces several output files in the directory when using the -s option.
-This option is required if you plan on rerunning the assembly from a minimum step other than 1.
-SAGE2 outputs the contig file (.fasta) and the scaffold file.
+This option is required if you plan on rerunning the assembly from a minimum step other than step 1.
+SAGE2 outputs a contig file and a scaffold file.
 The contig file is named prefix_contig.fasta and the scaffold file is named prefix_scaffold.fasta.